 It's been a tough ride recently for those of us who count ourselves as University of Southern California football fans.
 The team has been penalized because of rules infractions dating back to the 2005 season, the firestorm centering around star running back Reggie Bush.
 Reggie won the Heisman Trophy that year, given to the outstanding college player of the season, but was recently found guilty of rules infractions, namely accepting money and gifts from potential agents during that season.
 These violations not only meant he'd been ineligible, but cost the team victories in which he played, their '05 national championship title and now, scholarships and the ability to play in post-season games the next two years.
 As I watched, read and reflected on the debacle this week, I found perspective that I hadn't initially considered.

-as wrong.
+What Reggie did was wrong.
 Flat out.
 But he chose to participate anyway.
 Maybe he justified it, thought he deserved it.
 Maybe he figured that no one would be the wiser, or be hurt by it.
 Maybe he was overwhelmed with the amounts being flashed before him.
 Maybe he became so consumed with what was right in front of him that he lost perspective of the bigger picture.
 No excuses, just maybes.

 And as much as this riles me, I realize that my attitudes with sin usually run parallel.
 When I sin, I typically know that it's wrong but I choose to participate anyway.
 I can justify my actions, thinking I may even deserve whatever it is before me.
 Usually I figure no will know or be hurt by what I do.
 And I usually lose sight of the bigger picture and cost at stake.
 No excuses, just realizations.